Evengelius/spring_fastfood/README.md

 ## Functionnalities

 **CRUD - Create | Read | Update | Delete**<br />
-CRUD operations for each tables
+CRUD operations on each tables.

 **Exception handling**<br />
-Errors on the server side are handled by various exceptions returning an HTTP status: 400 - 500 - 404
+Errors on the server side are handled by various exceptions returning an HTTP status: 400 - 500 - 404.

 **Authentication management | Spring Security**<br />
-Implementation of the JSON Web Token | JWT
+Implementation of the JSON Web Token | JWT.

 **Data mapping management**<br />
 Implementation of the Data Transfer Object or DTO, through MapStruct.